Edward Olivares Preview, Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the ninth-ranked team ERA among all MLB pitching staffs (3.99).
+- The Yankees' 3.98 team ERA ranks ninth among all MLB pitching staffs.

-- Yankees pitchers combine to rank 15th in baseball in home runs allowed (191 total, 1.2 per game).
+- The Yankees rank 15th in baseball in home runs surrendered (192 total, 1.2 per game).

-- Schmidt will aim to grab his 10th victory when he makes the start for the Yankees, his 32nd of the season.
-He is 9-9 with a 4.65 ERA and 146 strikeouts in 155 2/3 innings pitched.

-- The righty's most recent time out came on Monday against the Arizona Diamondbacks, when he threw four innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.